php-repos/datatype-documentations/map-class.md

 ### Definition

-It returns the first item of the map.
+This method returns the first item in the map that passes the check function.
+The check function takes two arguments: the value and the key of the current item.

-It returns the first item of the map that passes the given closure.
+If the check function is not provided, the method returns the first item in the map.

 ### Examples